 Just as with children, dogs must be taught the proper place to eliminate.
 Strangely, though, some people believe that dogs automatically know that the potty is outside.
 Rather than simply hoping that your dog is one of the few who magically gets it right, there are a few simple steps that you can take to start your puppy training off on the right paw and keep your floors and furniture clean.

 When you bring a new puppy into your home, you have transported him to a foreign land.
-He doesn’t know your language, your habits or your expectations.
+He doesn’t know your language, your habits, or your expectations.
 If he could, he would probably just cut to the chase and ask where the restroom is.
 In fact, he probably did ask, but you missed it.

 Unfortunately, what sounds simple often is not.
 We’re all busy, and watching a puppy day and night waiting for him to need to go to the bathroom is definitely not why we got him in the first place.
-We have jobs to attend, meals to cook and movies to watch.
+We have jobs to attend, meals to cook, and movies to watch.
 Can’t the dog just let us know when he needs to go out?
 Yes, he can, if you show him how.
 It takes time and a little work, but it’s better than years of nasty cleanup.

-Schedule Potty Breaks while puppy training
+Schedule Potty Breaks While Puppy Training

 When a meeting is called at your place of work, you are typically given such information as where to meet, what the topic of the meeting will be, and when it will end.
-Armed with this knowledge, you can stop by the powder room on the way to the meeting feeling confident that all is well.
+Armed with this knowledge, you can stop by the powder room on the way to the meeting, feeling confident that all is well.
 However, if you were called to an urgent meeting with no chance to take a break beforehand and no idea when the meeting would end, how long could you “hold it?”

 You put your puppy in this position every time he needs to go out if you don’t set up a schedule for him.
-Obviously there will be times when you need to take him out before the scheduled moment arrives, especially in the beginning, but when he can rely on you to take him out to go potty at certain times or after specific events, he will begin working at holding it until the appointed time.
-For example, always take your puppy out first thing in the morning, not after coffee, not checking your email or chatting with your friends on Facebook.
+Obviously, there will be times when you need to take him out before the scheduled moment arrives, especially in the beginning, but when he can rely on you to take him out to go potty at certain times or after specific events, he will begin working at holding it until the appointed time.
+For example, always take your puppy out first thing in the morning, not after coffee, and not after checking your email or chatting with your friends on Facebook.
 Take him out first thing.

 Next, take him out after he eats.
 Puppies need to go out after every meal, so don’t let him down.
 He also needs to go out after any period of time that he has been left home alone.
-If you are away from home at work, school or shopping, take him out the moment you get back.
+If you are away from home at work, school, or shopping, take him out the moment you get back.
 If you don’t, you’ll spend that walking time cleaning up instead.
-Once your puppy learns that he gets to go out as soon as you get up, after every meal, and as soon as you get home, he will know that you aren’t going to leave him hanging and hurting trying to figure out when’s the next potty break.
+Once your GSD puppy learns that he gets to go out as soon as you get up, after every meal, and as soon as you get home, he will know that you aren’t going to leave him hanging and hurting trying to figure out when’s the next potty break.

 Freedom is Overrated